ni/install-systemlink-enterprise/release-notes/2024-04/Drop-workorder-database.md

 ### Stop the `workorder` service

-1. Complete the upgrade to the 2024-04 helm chart
+1. Complete the upgrade to the 2024-04 version of the SystemLink Enterprise Helm chart

 1. Scale down the `workorder` service deployment